 Besides the automotive industry and the mechanical engineering, the information and communication technology is one of the greater industry of trade in Baden-Württemberg.
-With about 154,000 employees, it holds the third position of the state employment figures.
-The about 15,000 enterprises generated a turnover of 42 billion euros for the year 2012, according to a study by the regional bureau of statistics.
+With about 164,100 employees, it holds the third position of the state employment figures.
+The about 16,000 enterprises generate a turnover of 46 billion euros.
 The information and communication technology are counted among the highly innovative industries that make an above-average contribution to the macroeconomic growth.
 As a cross-sectional technology, it furthermore facilitates and initiates many product and process innovations.

 Several global players of the IT industry are resident in Baden-Württemberg.
 For instance, SAP AG with its seat in Walldorf is the international market leader in the field of enterprise software, and in Böblingen, IBM maintains one of the biggest research and development centres outside of the USA.
 But a great number of small and medium-sized enterprises of the industry are also at home here.
 Often, these are internationally very successful as well and are counted among the so-called "hidden champions".
 A special emphasis in the state is on enterprise software.

 Numerous Baden-Württemberg clusters and networks with actors from the different areas of the information and communication technology bundle up synergies, promote digitalization and create new market potentials for enterprises resident in the state.
 The national enterprise network Baden-Württemberg Connected (bw:con) and the regional cluster initiative Cyberforum with their more than 1,000 members have an important role here.
 Besides, the new interbranch state initiative "Smart Home & Living Baden-Württemberg" was founded.